SaahilK-123/Medical-Imaging-AI-Studio-Project/README.md

 4. Define the IMG_DIR variable with the location of the Training Data Folder
    - Option 1: Use Python's 'Copy as Path' to insert the local directory.
-   - Option 2: Configure a (.env) file in the main workspace (do not put it inside of a folder or other sub-section) [Recommended for larger projects or cloud- based projects].
+   - Option 2: Configure a (.env) file in the main workspace (do not put it inside of a folder or other sub-section) [Recommended for larger projects or
+     cloud-based projects].

 6. Run the [ Med-AI.py ] file and save the resultant model of the file.